 Risk of injury Parts of the shock absorber will fly off if the shock absorber is disassembled incorrectly.
+The shock absorber is filled with highly compressed nitrogen.

 - Please follow the description provided.
 (Your authorized KTM workshop will be glad to help.)